codemaster05330/codemaster05330/README.md

 </p>
 <h4>
   <img align="right" width="500" src="https://camo.githubusercontent.com/fa73289736064aba480d0708da37d7aa183a8c3e2bcc2f58c54285a3bbbeecc1/68747470733a2f2f7777772e61616c7068612e6e65742f77702d636f6e74656e742f75706c6f6164732f323032302f31322f66756c6c2d737461636b2d646576656c6f706d656e742e676966" />
-Hi, I am a passionate self-taught full stack web developer and a freelance software engineer.
+Hi, I am a passionate full stack web developer and a freelance software engineer.
 With 12 years of experience, I have a knack for creating elegant solutions in minimal time.
 Developed several e-commerce web apps, customer web portals, product launch websites, and donation web apps for local charities.
 Building state-of-the-art, easy to use, user friendly web sites and applications is truly a passion of mine.
 I am adept at joining projects at an early stage, planning the architecture of the system, executing the plan, and scaling it for a high number of concurrent users.
 Continued technical education has allowed me to stay ahead of the curve and deliver exceptional work to each employer I've worked for - both full-time and Fixed Cost contracts.